 This Christmas, do you really want a dog?
 Or is it just need crave for extra cuteness you are suffering from?
 Read these 6 facts about being aware of what having a dog at home means.

-A Dog for Christmas?
-6 facts you are ignoring
+A dog for Christmas?
+6 facts you may be forgetting

 - A place your dog can call home